Việt Nam pushes deeper tech, green cooperation with Italy

 Addressing the fourth International Conference on Advanced Intelligent Mechatronics (AIM2026), the ambassador said Việt Nam is entering a new phase of development centred on strategic autonomy, green growth and innovation, while reinforcing its position as a key manufacturing and logistics hub in ASEAN.

-Two-way trade between Việt Nam and Italy has reached nearly US$8 billion, with Italy remaining Việt Nam’s third-largest trading partner in the European Union.
+Two-way trade between Việt Nam and Italy has reached nearly 8 billion USD, with Italy remaining Việt Nam's third-largest trading partner in the European Union, he noted.

 According to the ambassador, the two economies offer strong strategic complementarity, as Italy brings strengths in advanced technology and global design expertise, while Việt Nam provides robust manufacturing capabilities and broad access to ASEAN and Asia-Pacific markets.